What Is the Housing Choice Voucher (Section 8) Program?

 The Section 8 Program has limited dollars available in order to issue a Voucher to applicants.

-The Housing Authority inspects and approves the unit if it meets program requirements.
+• The Housing Authority inspects and approves the unit if it meets requirements.

-The Housing Authority signs a contract with the landlord to pay a set portion of the rent.
+• The Housing Authority signs a contract with the landlord to pay a portion of the rent.

 Once participating in the Section 8 Program a family remains income eligible as long as the family’s share of the rent does not exceed the Payment Standard used to calculate the maximum housing assistance payment.